 Whatever the cause of your adrenal fatigue might have been, there are a few things you can do to possibly alleviate some of the symptoms.

-1. Try The Adrenal Fatigue Diet
+1 Try The Adrenal Fatigue Diet

 Of course, at the end of the day, you should eat whatever makes you feel good and follow your own bliss.
 But if you are interested in altering your diet around adrenal fatigue, there are options available to you.
 According to

 The reason this diet is so specific is that is targets your adrenals.
 For instance, you'd want to avoid coffee because it stimulates your adrenals, and they activate your body's fight-or-flight response as a result.
 The problem is... there's no reason for your body to be in this state; and every time you drink coffee, you put yourself in that position again and again.
 It burns your glands out due to overuse,

 explains Dr. Jesse Chappus.
-2. Take All The Necessary Steps To Reduce Stress
+2 Take All The Necessary Steps To Reduce Stress

 according to The American Institute of Stress.
 While the definition has evolved since then, one thing has stayed the same: stress can be any good or bad thing that throws your body off balance.

 Note: this doesn't just apply to really awful days at work when your boss yelled at you, you missed a deadline, and you're completely buried.
 It could also be a really sad movie that left you sobbing, a passionate kiss, getting through a long day on little sleep, or a flight that took you over the ocean — something you hate.

 The point is this: to give your adrenals a break, consider

 You know by now that because adrenal insufficiency may result from constant stress, it stands to reason reducing stress could help heal your adrenals.
 Certain supplements have demonstrated the ability to help in this fight.
 For example, research using animals has found withania somnifera (ashwaganda) could help improve stress tolerance, according to a

 While all of this starts with proper nutrition, supplements can pick up the slack where whole foods fall short.

-4. Stay Hydrated
+4 Stay Hydrated

 There's an important connection between adrenal insufficiency and hydration.
 The adrenal glands secret a hormone called aldosterone, which regulates water levels (as well as mineral concentrations), and helps you stay hydrated,

 The amount of water you drink isn't all that matters.
 You also want quality water with plenty of minerals.
 Depending on where you live, tap water may not be the best option.
 Distilled water typically has a lot of the minerals removed, and purified water might as well, according to

 One study published in Evidence-Based Complementary and Alternative Medicine saw alleviated stress and better sleep in ICU patients who underwent aromatherapy.
 Another study published in the Journal of Alternative and Complementary Medicine found aromatherapy massage might help decrease stress and improve immune function in pregnant women.